Plutonium-X/.github/profile/README.md

 ## <ins>Quest mods : </ins>
 - <a href=https://github.com/Plutonium-X/QUETE_KALAH>Kalah</a>: enhances the circus quest (not in english).
-- <a href=https://github.com/Plutonium-X/QUETE_WISH>Niezwykle zyczenie</a>: a new quest accessible via the Limited Wish spell (not in english).
+- <a href=https://github.com/Plutonium-X/QUETE_WISH>An unusual wish</a>: a new quest accessible via the Limited Wish spell.